Tony-ArtZ/vale/README.md

 **⚡ Real-Time Interaction**: Powered by WebSocket technology, every interaction is instantaneous.
 Vale can be interrupted mid-sentence, respond to real-time events, and maintain continuous conversation flow without delays.
 The interrupt system also enables Vale to proactively initiate conversations, making her feel like a true companion rather than a passive assistant.

 **🧠 Context-Aware Intelligence**: With vector embeddings and conversation summarization, Vale remembers and learns from every interaction, building a rich understanding of user preferences and conversation history.

-**🎵 Lifestyle Integration**: Deep Spotify integration allows Vale to control your music, understand your taste, and even recommend songs based on your mood and conversation context.

 **🔌 Extensible Platform**: Built on the Model Context Protocol (MCP), Vale can be extended with new capabilities, integrations, and tools without changing the core architecture.